marsrobertson/one-life-true-self/readme.md

 ### Going full-time: Chief Integration Officer

 Overarching mission to ensure healthy ecosystem:
-* More cases
-* More earnings
-* More demand for token
-* Higher prices means solid crypto-economy, cost of 51% attack goes up

-Main responsibilities:
 * Adoption
 * Usability
 * User-experience

+Simple logic, I think everyone can resonate with it:
+* More cases
+* More earnings for jurors
+* More demand for the token
+* Higher prices means solid crypto-economy, cost of 51% attack goes up, resilience

 Hacking-experience:
 * Deploy your own PNK
 * Deploy your own court hierarchy
-* Assign PNK to your accounts
+* Assign PNK to test accounts
 * Stake PNK in relevant courts
 * Forward time in one click to simulate various outcomes of the jurors vote
 * If you know how to use MetaMask and run `git clone`, `npm install` and `npm start` then you should be good to go

-Human-experience
+Human-experience:
-* Game theory experiments
+* Beyond pure rational mathematical crypto game theory
-* Control group
 * Education about the Kleros protocol

-Cross-blockchain (EOS, Tron, Liberland, grant)

 ### Internal motivation